Ioakim-A/fyp-overfitting-mitigation-apr/patches_repairllama/README.md

 ## Patch Filtering

 To remain in line with the previously conducted experiments, the patches from `evaluation_defects4j_repairllama_ir4_or2_martin` with max context are filtered to suit the bugs covered in prior experiments (using `filtering.py`).
+This subset of patches is found in `filtered_patches/`.